N A T C A T

 T H E C H A L L E N G E

-After being tasked with improving upon a non-profit agency, our goal was to improve the National Cat Protection Society’s (NatCat’s) webpage by making it easier to navigate with clear CTAs for adopting, volunteering and donations.
+After being tasked with improving upon a non-profit agency, our goal was to improve the National Cat Protection Society’s (NatCat’s) webpage by making it easier to navigate with clear CTAs for adopting, volunteering and donating.
 The homepage currently appears outdated and poorly maintained, creating an unease for visitors to the site to adopt or donate.
 By creating a clean, contemporary design, we believed we could address these issues and improve the organization’s site traffic as well as increase adoptions, donations, and volunteer sign-ups.

 R O L E: